merakmarey/madFurry/README.md

 - Use internal Ultra Fast Copy function.

-If checked, the plot will be moved with an internal enhanced file feature, otherwise a regular Windows copy will move the file.
+If checked, the plot will be moved with an internal enhanced file copy feature, otherwise a regular Windows copy will move the file.

 - Extra improvements